CyprianWojtas/image-analysis-gui/modules/default/filters/gaussian_blur.md

 - \\( G(x, y) \\) is the value of the Gaussian function at position \\((x, y)\\).
 - \\( \pi \\) is the mathematical constant pi.
 - \\( \sigma \\) is the standard deviation of the Gaussian distribution.

-## Parameters

-- **Radius/Standard Deviation (\\( \sigma \\)):** This parameter controls the extent of the blur.
-A larger radius results in a more pronounced blur effect.
-- **Boundary Conditions:** Some implementations of the Gaussian Blur Filter offer options for handling pixels near the image borders.
-Common methods include extending the image (padding) or wrapping around (tiling).

 ## Usage